i-am-Pony/MyKidsNFT_Project/README.md

 ---

-MyKidsNFT_Project is a collection of AI generated art images sold as NFTS on [Optimism](https://www.optimism.io/) meant to raise funds towards public good causes.
+My Kids NFT is a complete project consisting of a collection of smart contracts working in unison, a Public Goods Fund, Community Resourxes, and hybrid art images, incorporating AI and generative art techniques, that were launched as NFTS on [Optimism](https://www.optimism.io/) meant to raise funds, and bring awarness towards public good causes.

 Our concept is simple yet effective.
 Provide a safe environment where kids can learn about Block Chain technology, Web 3, AI, and all of the other aspects of the space.
+While building community and skills to last a lifetime.
 Through the use of NFTs, and the Metaverse, we seek to engage their minds and inspire their creativity.

+We have also added many innovative features, like an NFT rentable marketplace, that allows users to purchase, sell and rent their My Kids NFT.
+A Redeem, where you can redeem our KIDS Tokens for NFTs, items and more.

-The NFTS are visible in our metaverse [spatial Gallery](https://www.spatial.io/s/My-Kids-NFT-6386a86c58fe6900016dc72c?share=1538196779924779088) for public viewing. and on [openSea](https://testnets.opensea.io/assets/optimism-goerli/0x96bd02abae450090c1e06e511854760b61380cd3/1)
+The NFTS are visible in our metaverse [spatial Gallery](https://www.spatial.io/s/My-Kids-NFT-6386a86c58fe6900016dc72c?share=1538196779924779088) open for public viewing. and on [openSea](https://testnets.opensea.io/assets/optimism-goerli/0x96bd02abae450090c1e06e511854760b61380cd3/1)

-We are an NFT rentable marketplace deployed on allowing users to purchase, sell and rent their NFT KIDS.

-Join us today and mint your first NFT KID on our [website](https://mommyxme.wixsite.com/mykidsnft).
+Join the Family & Support the Cause today!
+Come mint your first My Kids NFT on our [website](https://mommyxme.wixsite.com/mykidsnft).
+Just want to Donate?
+Visit our donation area in the website.

 ### THE CODE: